 1. The success of telehealth depends on the underlying care model.

 Without a doubt, telehealth can do great things.
-It gives people the ability to get a timely response to a minor medical concern, and it encourages those who might forgo or delay care because they lack transportation to get medical advice from the comfort of home.
+It gives people the ability to get a timely response to a minor medical concern.
+It encourages those who might forgo or delay care because they lack transportation to get medical advice from the comfort of home.

-However, the healthcare services delivered via telehealth must be woven into strong, value-based primary care versus creating yet another silo of care.
-The value-based primary care model gives physicians the freedom to practice medicine in the way they were trained – with a strong emphasis on time-with-patient and addressing underlying health issues, not just treating symptoms – via a very modern online platform.
+However, the healthcare services delivered via telehealth must be woven into strong, value-based primary care.
+They should avoid creating yet another silo of care.
+The value-based primary care model gives physicians the freedom to practice medicine in the way they were trained.
+They focus on time with the patient and addressing underlying health issues, not just treating symptoms.
+This is done via a very modern online platform.
 There’s no well-functioning healthcare system in the world not built on this kind of primary care.

-Many of these physicians do use some sort of telehealth service; emailing, video conferencing and texting with patients much like what Amazon Care users are probably able to do.
-However, the key difference is that value-based primary care is the foundation, and telehealth a supplemental tool to further enhance it.
+Many of these physicians do use some sort of telehealth service.
+They email, video conference, and text with patients, much like what Amazon Care users are probably able to do.
+However, the key difference is that value-based primary care is the foundation.
+Telehealth acts as a supplemental tool to further enhance it.
 Virtual clinics that aren’t connected to strong, value-based primary care physicians will likely produce poor results.

 2. Workplace wellness programs don’t work.

-The same can be said about workplace wellness programs, which have become more commonplace as wearable fitness tracking devices have become more popular.
+The same can be said about workplace wellness programs.
+These have become more commonplace as wearable fitness tracking devices have become more popular.

 Many employers falsely believe that by investing money into a program that incentivizes employees to take control of their health and wellness, they will see long-term cost savings.
 The facts, however, beg to differ.

-A research brief by Rand Corporation found that workplace wellness or lifestyle management programs had a very tiny effect on employers’ healthcare cost spend.
+A research brief by Rand Corporation found that workplace wellness or lifestyle management programs had a very tiny effect on employers’ healthcare cost spending.
 Why?
-The people who usually use it are the ones that are already relatively healthy and therefore inexpensive, and employers are putting more into these programs than they are often getting out.
-The average per-employee incentive was $762 in 2019, and for large employers, that can easily add up to a multimillion dollar line item.
+The people who usually use it are the ones who are already relatively healthy and therefore inexpensive.
+Employers are putting more into these programs than they are getting out.
+The average per-employee incentive was $762 in 2019, and for large employers, that can easily add up to a multimillion-dollar line item.

-When employers succeed in providing better health coverage to their employees and families, it’s because they got the care right – not by being in a step count contest.
+When employers succeed in providing better health coverage to their employees and families, it’s because they got the care right.
+They know about health tech– not by being in a step count contest.

 3. It’s not about quick fixes or “appified” experiences.